240 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you have active psychosis, you must be stabilized on medication to participate.

-What data supports the effectiveness of the treatment Breakthrough Parenting Curriculum for trauma?
+What prior data suggests that the Breakthrough Parenting Curriculum is safe?

-How is the Breakthrough Parenting Curriculum treatment unique for trauma?
+What evidence suggests that the Breakthrough Parenting Curriculum is effective for trauma?

 This trial is for parents involved in or at risk of involvement with the child welfare system due to issues like child abuse and trauma.
 It's not suitable for those currently experiencing unmanaged psychosis, major depression, suicidal thoughts, or homicidal ideation.